guustgoossens/vibecoursing/README.md

 Vibecoursing is an AI-guided conversational learning platform built with Next.js and Convex.
 Learners pick a topic, receive an AI-generated lesson plan, and progress through a chat experience that surfaces key terms, suggested follow-up prompts, and visible progress indicators.
 Authentication flows through WorkOS AuthKit and all AI interactions run via the Mistral SDK.

+You can visit the app at https://vibecoursing.com without any setup, or you can clone the repository and run it locally.

 ## Feature Highlights

 - **Topic blueprints:** AI generates structured learning plans with phases, objectives, and key terms.